AshrafHassan-RH/dev-acm/README.md

 ### Integrating compliance operator with RHACS

+Note: This has already been covered by the Ansible Automation Platform in Job Template: rhacs-compliance.

 RHACS can be configured to use the Compliance Operator for compliance reporting and remediation with OpenShift Container Platform clusters.
 That way the results from the Compliance Operator are  reported in the RHACS Compliance Dashboard.